-where the x vector contains the n -input variables, including physical, environmental, and operational factors, w are the weights of the function, and Φ denotes the activation (nonlinear) function applied at each neuron.
+where the x vector contains the n -input variables, including physical, environmental, and operational factors, w are the weights of the function, and $\Phi$ denotes the activation (nonlinear) function applied at each neuron.
 Typically, the inspection data is randomly divided into training (60% of the data), testing (20% of the data), and validation (20% of the data) data sets.
 Training data set is used to determine the weights of the neural network by identifying patterns between the known input and output targets.
 Then, the validation is used to evaluate how accurately the neural network estimates outputs for inputs that were not used to develop the network.
 The performance of the model on the validation set is used to tune the weights of the neural network (Refs.
 1, 2).
-Finally, the test data set is used to assess the final performance of the neural network: (1) the correlation coefficient between the predicted output and the measured output, R^2 , and (2) the root mean squared error (RMSE).
-Good predictive models have R^2 and RMSE values close to 1 and 0, respectively.
+Finally, the test data set is used to assess the final performance of the neural network.
+Two statistical parameters will employed to evaluate the performance of the network: (1) the correlation coefficient between the predicted output and the measured output, $R^2$ , and (2) the root mean squared error (RMSE).
+Good predictive models have $R^2$ and RMSE values close to 1 and 0, respectively.
 The performance of a neural network can be improved by using alternative training algorithms, including several gradient descent methods, conjugate gradient methods, the Levenberg-Marquardt algorithm (LM), and the resilient back propagation algorithm (Ref.
 31).